 I have a confession to make: I cheated this year.
 I began listening to Christmas music the week before Thanksgiving.
 I needed “a little Christmas, right this very minute…” (For those I just song-bombed, you’re welcome.
 Sorry…not sorry).

-For some reason, every time I hear the song “I Heard the Bells on Christmas Day” this season, the lyrics of the third verse go right to my heart:
+This year, for some reason, every time I hear the song “I Heard the Bells on Christmas Day,” the lyrics of the third verse go right to my heart:

 And in despair I bowed my head;